Matarwy/TradingPlanet-Swap/docs/CORE.md

   }

   initService() {
-    // init service on SwapApp mounting
+    // init service on TradingPlanetApp mounting
   }
 }
 ```

 This interface allows services to be mounted in right order (to not care of services position in setup array).
-For example swap.orders depends on swap.room, so it must wait until swap.room be mounted in SwapApp.services.
+For example swap.orders depends on swap.room, so it must wait until swap.room be mounted in TradingPlanetApp.services.

-## [swap.auth] SwapApp.services.auth
+## [swap.auth] TradingPlanetApp.services.auth

 The service for authentication and storing auth data.
 Currently contains: